isabelaconstantin/wikinet/Project/README.md

-# A Wikipedia Tour of Death or how University College Boat Club became popular overnight
+# A Wikipedia Tour of Death - or how University College Boat Club became popular

 ---